Digital incident reporting in the construction industry

-If you don’t report a reportable occurrence is a legal obligation.
+Reporting a reportable occurrence is a legal obligation.
 And penalties are given to those who choose to ignore this.
-Consequently, there can be custodial prison sentences for the responsible person, or persons and a large fine for the business.
+Consequently, there can be custodial prison sentences for the responsible person or persons and a large fine for the business.

 Why use digital workflows to manage incident reporting?

 Digital workflow software can be used to implement incident reporting forms.
-An online form is used to simplify the reporting of incidents, provide visibility of incidents to management and provide key metrics related to the number of near misses and incidents.
+Simply, an online form is used to ease the reporting of incidents, providing visibility to management.
+Along with that, key metrics related to the number of near misses and incidents are obtained.

-It should also collect information about why incidents may have happened and suggested actions on how to prevent recurrence.
+It should also collect information about why incidents may have happened.
+Then suggestions on how to prevent recurrence.

-Effective use of an incident reporting form can reduce the time it takes for people to report incidents, reduce additional paperwork and track actions that have been identified to prevent incidents recurring.
+Effective use of an incident reporting form can reduce the time it takes for people to report incidents.
+Additionally it will reduce additional paperwork.
+As well, track actions that have been identified to prevent incidents recurring.

 It also allows for a high standard of quality control by setting mandatory fields for data input.

 Management information and monitoring

 Management can view weekly, monthly and yearly overviews of performance via dashboards.
-This means that decisions can be targeted at reducing the risk of future incidents.
+Meaning, decisions can be targeted at reducing the risk of future incidents.

-There is also a track record of the steps that have been taken, to help demonstrate a company’s commitment and efforts to improve their health and safety record.
+A track record of the steps that have been taken is provided.
+This demonstrates a company’s efforts to improve their health and safety record.

-By reviewing health and safety performance, lessons can be learned and shared through several mediums, such as additional training, toolbox talks, changes to construction methodology, purchase of new equipment, or a review of approved sub-contractors.
+By reviewing health and safety performance, lessons can be learned and shared through several mediums.
+For example, additional training, purchase of new equipment or a review of approved sub-contractors.

 Implementing digital construction incident reporting

-Effective incident reporting systems also have a focus on near miss reporting and good practices.
-Near misses are useful for looking at close calls where someone has been lucky and putting steps in place to ensure that luck does not play a part in people’s future safety.
+Effective incident reporting systems have a focus on near miss reporting and good practices.
+Near misses are useful for looking at close calls where someone has been lucky.
+With that said, essentially putting steps in place will ensure that luck does not play a part in people’s future safety.

 An example of an incident report that involves pro-active management is good practices.
-Good practices look at what is going well and provide feedback to the teams to improve morale and belief in health and safety, whilst also allowing for these good practices to be distributed to other teams.
+This is looking at what goes well and providing feedback to the teams to improve morale and belief in health and safety.
+Also, allowing for these good practices to be distributed to other teams.